-This link provides the step by step instructions to download the binary and install it on your system.
+This link provides step-by-step instructions to download the binary and install it on your system.

 Alternative Install Option

-There are 2 other ways which can be adapted to install the Docker compose.
+There are 2 other ways that can be adapted to install the Docker compose.
 They are:

 If you are using pip way to install, we recommend you to use virtualenv, because many OS has python packages that conflict with the docker Compose dependencies.